How To Fix The Leaks In Your Conversion Funnel

-- Target keyword needs to be within the URL, but keep it short, Google prefers short URL’s!
+- Place your target keyword within the URL, but keep it short, Google prefers short URLs!

-- Front load keyword in your Title tag.
+- Front-load the keyword in your Title tag.
 The location makes a difference – put it closer to the beginning.

 - Drop your target keyword in the first 100 words of the content you create.
 Google gives more weight to pages that include keywords closer to the top.

 Email people who may be interested in sharing your content.
-You have carefully created a piece of content that is better than what these influencers have already seen and linked to.
+You have carefully crafted a piece of content that’s better than what these influencers have already seen and linked to.
 If you reach out to these people and introduce them to your new and improved content, many of them will want to link to it.

 4. Social Media

-Social media can be a sure-fire way to generate leads and boost awareness.
+A solid social media strategy can be a sure-fire way to generate leads and boost awareness.
 However, take care not to practice this in isolation.
 Your social media efforts should support your overarching marketing objectives.

-Your customer support team can add significant value to your brand by making themselves available to customers on social media channels.
-Figure out customer needs, understand their pain points, and illustrate just how can you help solve their problems.
+No matter what type of business you’re running, your customer support team can add significant value to your brand by making themselves available to customers on social media channels.
+Figure out customer needs, understand their pain points, and illustrate how you can help solve their problems.